 I wish she was my friend, but she’s not real, so… We could get drinks together, gossip about people (both alive and dead), maybe get high together in our pyjamas and then pass out watching Rick & Morty.

 She’s just honestly one of my favourite female characters.

 And really, you don’t even need to read this series from the beginning to get into it, (but it does help.)
 You can jump in whenever and immediately know Charley.
 Because her voice and her personality are clear and genuine from the beginning.
-Darynda Jones has her figured out and never wavers from that truth.
+Darynda Jones has her figured out and never wavers from that cannon truth.

 This time around Charley is dealing with a lot and it starts from page one.
 A cheating husband, gunfire, being confronted by the police about how exactly she manages to solve cases the way that she does.
 Not to mention, her apartment is filled with dozens of dead blonde women who may, or may not, have been killed by a serial killer.
 They are the worst houseguests too – climbing her walls (literally), hanging from the ceiling (also, literally), straight-up ignoring her requests to communicate but then also getting in the shower with her.
 Like you do.

 Speaking of her apartment, Reyes has somehow managed to move in right next door by surprise.
 How convenient.

-But I’ve never totally gotten it.
+I never totally got into it.
 Charley is just too strong in her sense-of-self to be into such a controlling boob-punch.
-I’m not into this overused plot trope of a strong badass bawse turning into a life-sized dripping vagina whenever a sexy man is around.
-Everyone knows it’s the vagina that holds the power!
+I’m not into this overused plot trope of a strong badass bawse lady turning into a life-sized dripping vagina whenever a sexy man is around.
+Everyone knows women are actually in charge.